richardchen723/guestexperiencemanager/DEPLOYMENT.md

 - Access to Hostaway API credentials
 - OpenAI API key (for AI features)
 - Google OAuth credentials (optional, for user authentication)
+- AWS account with credentials configured (for RDS PostgreSQL and S3 storage)
+- Terraform >= 1.0 (for infrastructure setup)

 ## Environment Setup